methylene/futil-square-validator/README.md

 futil-square-validator
 ======================

-example project that uses futil
+An example project that uses futil.

+Run it with

+	mvn jetty:run-war